Vágs Bóltfelag

-Vágs Bóltfelag (VB) is a Faroese handball club.
+Vágs Bóltfelag (VB) is a Faroese current handball and former football club.
 It started as a football club, which was founded on 5 June 1905, but later the sport handball became a part of the club.
 The handball club is based in Vágur in Suðuroy.
 They play their home matches in the sports hall, Vágshøll on Eiðinum in Vágur.
-The football club is now known as FC Suðuroy.
+The football department merged with SÍ Sumba in 2005 to become what is now known as FC Suðuroy.

 Women's handball

 VB was earlier a handball club for men and women.
 But since the football competition was changed, so it now starts earlier and ends later, it is not possible anymore, or at least very difficult, for the same person to play both handball and football.
 So now the handball in Vágur is mostly for women and football is mostly for the men, in the best divisions anyway, the men have a team in the second best division.
 The population is only 1400, there are not enough people to get good teams in both sports for both genders in such a small village.
 The women's best division was called 1. deild until 2005 when they changed the name for sponsor reasons to Sunset kappingin or Sunsetdeildin.